MikkoHeikkila/wordpress-bootstrap-boilerplate/readme.md

 <h1>Wordpress Bootstrap Boilerplate Theme</h1>

 The starting point for my wordpress theme development.
-All the essentials, nothin unnecessary.
+All the essentials, nothing unnecessary.